rykumar13/portfolio-website/content/about/index.md

   - Java 8
 ---

 Hello!
-I'm Rajiv, a software engineer based in London, UK.
+I'm Rajiv, a software engineer based from New Zealand currently based in London.

 I enjoy using new technologies to build websites & applications that deliver value to my clients.